sanadriu/nodejs-rest-api-design-intro-workshop/README.md

 }
 ```

-Then, if we make a request to the endpoint with the `DELETE` verb, we should get a response if the `userId` exists in the database.
+Then, if we make a request to the endpoint with the `DELETE` verb, we should get a response if the `id` exists in the database.

 ## CRUD API Exercises